terrabrasilis/deforestation-data-feeder/data-feeder/README.md

 # FEEDER for DATA

-To read about how to update data for publishing on the server behind an nginx.
-See [UPDATE-DATA.md](UPDATE-DATA.md).
+To read about how to export data for publishing on the server behind an nginx.
+See [EXPORT-DATA.md](../EXPORT-DATA.md).

 This README helps how to configure feeder to build a image.